Spotify CEO to employees: Canceling Rogan not ‘the answer’

-LOS ANGELES (AP) — Joe Rogan’s mouth has put Spotify in a tough spot, but the streaming giant is apparently not ready to part ways with the popular podcast host despite intense criticism over his anti-coronavirus vaccine comments and racial slurs.
+Joe Rogan’s mouth has put Spotify in a tough spot, but the streaming giant is apparently not ready to part ways with the popular podcast host despite intense criticism over his anti-coronavirus vaccine comments and racial slurs.

 Spotify CEO Daniel Ek said in a message to employees released Sunday that the company would not part ways with Rogan.